tomoyukiorita/FoloUp/README.md

 For a detailed guide on contributing, read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## Show Your Support 🌟

+If you find FoloUp helpful, please consider giving us a star on GitHub!
+It helps us reach more developers and continue improving the project.

 ## License

 The software code is licensed under the MIT License.